Search

 • You could qualify for a larger mortgage, because lenders may take the potential income from the rental unit into consideration.
 You’ll need to research rental rates in the area.
 And as long as you are an owner-occupant, you can qualify for low-down-payment options as you would with a single-family home

 • Build equity faster.
 If you can’t afford a home now in your dream neighborhood, buying a duplex in a more affordable neighborhood can help you build equity faster and move up to your dream house later – at a faster rate than building your savings while renting.
-Check out our Buy Now vs Wait calculator to see how the numbers might work out for you
+Check out our Buy Now vs. Wait Calculator to see how the numbers might work out for you

 • Rental income may cover half the mortgage.
 Depending on your location, the rental income may cover more than half the monthly mortgage payment.
 That income could help subsidize “your half,” as well, meaning you’ll enjoy the perks of a nicer unit with a lower out-of-pocket monthly cost